codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This script creates a new local variable with name BEST value School
 7. Global variable
 # This script creates a global variable with name BEST and value School
+8. Every addition to true knowledge is an addition to human power
+# This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.